libcpr/docs/advanced-usage.md

 {% endraw %}

 By default `Cookies` and their values will be URL-encoded.
-Although this is recommend, it is not mandatory for `Cookies` to be URL-encoded.
+Although this is recommended, it is not mandatory for `Cookies` to be URL-encoded.
 {% raw %}
 ```
 [...]